 - It has accurate air volume control for proper adjustment of dry and wet air.

-- It has a high-performance ration compared to its dimensions and weight.
+- It has a high-performance ratio compared to its dimensions and weight.

-- It required very low maintenance, such as periodic cleaning of the filter.
+- It requires very low maintenance, such as periodic cleaning of the filter.